-Farmers condemn New Zealand’s proposed tax on animal burps
+New Zealand proposes taxing cow burps, angering farmers

 There are just 5 million people in New Zealand but some 10 million beef and dairy cattle and 26 million sheep.

 The outsized industry has made New Zealand unusual in that about half of its greenhouse gas emissions come from farms.
-Farm animals produce gasses that warm the planet, particularly methane from cattle burping and nitrous oxide from their urine.
+Farm animals produce gasses that warm the planet, particularly methane from cattle burps and nitrous oxide from their urine.

+The debate in New Zealand is part of a broader global reckoning about farming’s impact on the environment and the steps some say are needed for mitigation.

+In the Netherlands, farmers have dumped hay bales on roads and driven tractors along busy highways to protest government proposals to slash emissions of damaging pollutants.

-The government has pledged to reduce greenhouse gas emissions and make the country carbon neutral by 2050.
+In New Zealand, the government has pledged to reduce greenhouse gas emissions and make the country carbon neutral by 2050.
 Part of that plan includes a pledge that it will reduce methane emissions from farm animals by 10% by 2030 and by up to 47% by 2050.

 Under the government’s proposed plan, farmers would start to pay for emissions in 2025, with the pricing yet to be finalized.